Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Florida must be registered or certified with the Department of Business and Professional Regulation.
 Certified HVAC contractors must have four years of experience, pass an exam, and carry HVAC business insurance.
 Registered HVAC contractors can only work in a specific city, and the local government determines licensing requirements.
 You should also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with positive feedback and good customer testimonials.

-You should have your HVAC system inspected about twice a year.
-After completing their inspection, your technician will inform you if any services are required.
-You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
-If your system has ductwork, you should have it inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also call a technician if you start to notice any issues, such as unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be serviced every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
+Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your home, how easily accessible different sections are, and whether your technician finds any problems.
+The exact amount of time will vary depending on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.